lympid/lympid-core/README.md

 ## More tutorials to come...

-Meanwhile, you can the hundred of test state machines this project has
+Meanwhile, you can take a look at the hundred of test state machines this project has...